-Borrowings Limit means at any time the amount authorised in the current Annual Plan and Budget of the Authority,
+Borrowings Limit means at any time the amount authorised in the current Annual Plan and Budget of the Authority.

-Budget means a budget that conforms to Part 14 and last adopted by the Board.
+Budget means a budget that conforms to Part 14 of the Charter and last adopted by the Board.

-Business Plan means a business plan that conforms to Part 12 and last adopted by the Board.
+Business Plan means a business plan that conforms to Part 12 of this Charter and last adopted by the Board.